Ind527/indogreenexport/replit.md

 ## Overview

-This is a static website for a premium turmeric export company.
+This is a static website for a premium agricultural export company specializing in turmeric and banana leaf products.
 The website showcases the company's products, services, and capabilities to potential international clients.
 Built with vanilla HTML, CSS, and JavaScript, it features a modern, responsive design with smooth animations and professional presentation.

 ## User Preferences